sherlock1cat/httpxUtilz/Readme.md

 - github.com/projectdiscovery/asnmap
 - github.com/gh0stkey/HaE

-Make sure to install these dependencies before building and running httpxUtilz.
+(Go version : 1.19)Make sure to install these dependencies before building and running httpxUtilz.
-Go version : 1.19

 You can install the dependencies using the following command:

    ```